Residential land concession toolkit

 A non-Australian transferor or transferee must complete an identity details annexure.

-Your client may need the following forms to claim a concession:
+Your client will need to complete one or more of the following forms to claim a concession:

 - Claim for home or first home transfer duty concession (Form D2.1)